Kaviyoor Revamma

+Notably, she sang several devotional hymns authored by Sree Narayana Guru.

+Revamma later concentrated on teaching and research in music.

-A holder of Ganabhushanam from the Thiruvananthapuram Music College, she also served as a member of the Board of Studies of Kerala, Calicut and MG universities.
-She taught at different colleges of the state.
-She conducted her postdoctoral studies in ethno-musicology at UCLA with a Fulbright scholarship.
+A holder of Ganabhushanam from the Thiruvananthapuram Music College, she also served as a member of the Board of Studies at Kerala, Calicut and Mahatma Gandhi universities.
+She taught at various colleges across the state.
+She conducted her postdoctoral studies in ethno-musicology at the University of California, Los Angeles (UCLA) on a Fulbright scholarship.
 Revamma also served as a visiting professor at various universities in the United States.
 She received the Kerala Sangeetha Nataka Akademi Award in 1975.